 Children spend an average of seven to eight hours each day, five days a week at childcare centres.
-This means during the week, they spend more time with teachers and the school staff as compared to with their parents.
+This means during the week, they spend more time with teachers and the school staff as compared to their parents.
 Perhaps this is why sending children off to school, especially for the first few months, can be quite a challenge and daunting experience for the parents.
 They have to learn to let go, leave their children in the hands of a stranger, and realize that whatever happens inside the school is no longer within their control.

-Ensuring a positive childcare experience is based on a pro-active tripartite relationship between child, parent and teacher, although the bulk of it depends on the teachers and parents.
-Without one, there would be a miscommunication and lack of understanding on various issues ranging from discipline to meeting expectations.
+Ensuring a positive childcare experience is based on a pro-active tripartite relationship between the child, parent and teacher, although the bulk of it depends on the teachers and parents.
+Without one, there would be miscommunication and lack of understanding on various issues ranging from discipline to meeting expectations.

 Reflecting on the My First Skool incident, where a three-year-old boy was injured due to the mishandling of a part-time teacher, initial reactions from the public crucified the teacher who was sacked and arrested.
 However in days after the news broke, parents of other children at the childcare centre came forward to defend the teacher.

 My First Skool has since extended help to the child and his parents, including covering all medical expenses and transferring him to a nearby My First Skool centre.
 A dedicated line (6634 9989) has been set up to address concerns from parents.
 However, it is not just the role of the organisation and the teachers to ensure these measures are implemented effectively, parents do have a part to play as well.

 What can parents do to ensure a happy and conducive environment for their child at school?